The Purpose-Driven Life: Meaning, Direction, and Choice

 What does existential psychology say about purpose?

-Existential psychology views purpose as something actively created through personal responsibility, authentic choices, meaningful relationships, and engagement with life.
+Existential psychology views purpose as something that develops through personal responsibility, authentic choices, meaningful relationships, engagement with life, and the willingness to respond to what life asks of us.

 Can purpose change throughout life?